bikewalkvote/bikewalkvote.github.io/_endorsements/bob-stacey.md

     and state agencies that own, maintain and improve the street and road network to plan and build better bike projects.
 Ultimately the MTIP is only as good as the city, county and ODOT project proposals that come to JPACT and Metro.
-  transportationcosts: "Low income households face the greatest challenge in keeping
+  transportationCosts: "Low income households face the greatest challenge in keeping
     their combined housing-and-transportation budget within a reasonable share of total household income.
 Both parts of that combination should be addressed by public investment.  \n\nI’m working to expand the supply of regulated affordable